Media Hermes

 Google (DEMO): Google Waves (1.6.2009, 120 min)

-Preparing to Sell E-Books, Google Takes on Amazon (31.5.2009)
+The NYT: Preparing to Sell E-Books, Google Takes on Amazon (31.5.2009)

 "Google's co-founder, Larry Page, admitted today that the company has been losing out to Twitter in the race to meet web user's demand for real-time information."